stealthswap/docs/PAPER-DRAFT.md

 Mixers work are a technology based on scrambling transactions together.
 But Mixers only work with transactions happening at that moment by using a set of fake transactions (called "Mix-ins") plus several real transactions all which sum to approximated the same number of units of ETH.
-Basically, when you send a transaction for 5 units of ETH, you need to wait for 1 or 2 other people to also send 5 ETH so that you can scramble all 3 transactions together.
+When you send a transaction for 5 ETH, you need to wait for 1 or 2 other people to also send 5 ETH so that you can scramble all 3 transactions together.
 Mixers send the outputs to a bunch of addresses with smaller amounts which sum to your original units.
 This way it can be very confusing to line up who sent what to where when you are actively trying to make transactions look similar.
 The system works better the more people who are using it at that moment.